THE FETTUCCINE FORUM

 City Council Chambers, Boise City Hall

 The Fettuccine Forum is produced by the Boise City Department of Arts & History.
-Support from the Office of the Mayor and Boise State Public Radio all make the Forum possible.
-Lively and informal, the series invites the public to interact with politicians, artists, historians, activists, advocates and professionals in an effort to promote good citizenship and responsible growth through education.
+Support from the Office of the Mayor, Boise State Public Radio and the Department of History at Boise State University all make the Forum possible.
+Lively and informal, the Fettuccine Forum invites the public to interact with politicians, artists, historians, activists, advocates and professionals in an effort to promote good citizenship through discussion and education.